 Click Publish.

-You can optionally control when the resource center appears by using the Only show resource center if option.
-This is useful if it should not appear on certain pages, or if it should only be visible to specific users.
-You can also build multiple separate resource centers if you have different user types.
+You can optionally control when the Resource Center appears by using the Only show Resource Center if option.
+This is useful if it should not appear on certain pages, or if it should only be visible to specific users/segments.
+You can also build multiple Resource Centers if you have experiences you want to show different segments or on different pages, for example..png)

 Block types